SM1LE21/Portfolio/README.md

 }
 ```

+## TK CHAT implementation

+I have successfully implemented **TK CHAT**, my AI-powered chatbot that assists with navigation and provides information about various sections of the portfolio website.
+You can check out the project on [GitHub](https://github.com/SM1LE21/TK_CHAT).

+### Features of TK CHAT

+- The chatbot utilizes OpenAI's function-calling capabilities to interpret user requests and navigate to relevant sections of the website.
+- It has access to all existing sections, allowing it to direct users to them.
+For instance, if you ask about "Tun's education," the chatbot will navigate you to the Education section and provide a brief summary of the content.
+- Currently, the chatbot can only navigate to general sections like "Projects", "Education", "About", etc. It is not able yet to navigate to individual project pages.

+### Limitations and Ongoing Improvements

+- The chat experience on mobile devices is not ideal yet.
+Mobile users are presented with a full-screen chat interface, making it difficult to notice when the website navigates in the background.
+- The navigation feature needs further refinement for a better user experience on mobile devices.
+- I am iterating on the navigation functionality while experimenting with additional use cases where the AI can autonomously make decisions and call other frontend functions.

 ## Current Status and Future Plans

 The project is still in development.
 Some features, such as mobile navigation, are not perfect yet, and not all of my projects are displayed.
 I have chosen not to include projects done for clients or employers to avoid detailing work that is not my intellectual property.

 Future updates will include:

-- A detailed description of the website's development process
+- [ ] A detailed description of the website's development process
-- An AI chatbot to assist with navigation and answering questions about me
+- [x] An AI chatbot to assist with navigation and answering questions about me
+- [ ] New TK CHAT features and use cases.

 ## Contact
 For any feedback, ideas, questions, or inquiries, feel free to reach out to me via Email or connect with me on LinkedIn.